 “But what if there’s a reason Articuno left?”
 Snowcrystal cried back, hardly noticing that the cavern had become suddenly silent.
 “What if he can’t get back?
 What if he needs our help?”
 The young growlithe had thought these things over many times, but until now, she had never really thought about doing anything.
-After all, these thoughts had just been guesses, but now it seemed like their only hope of being able to hold their claim on the lands they called home.
+After all, those thoughts had just been guesses, but they suddenly seemed like their only hope of being able to hold their claim on the lands they called home.

-"Well, we still have a lot of our territory left,” Snowcrystal continued.
+“We still have a lot of our territory left,” Snowcrystal continued.
 “We have time.
 I could search for Articuno, and if I don’t find him, then yes, we will have to leave, but we can’t give up just yet!
-Besides, taking the entire tribe into unknown territory is dangerous, especially for the young ones!
-There are humans and strange pokémon further on; we all know that this is one of the few places humans don’t travel by.”
+Besides, taking the entire tribe into unknown territory is dangerous, especially for the young ones.
+There are humans and strange pokémon further on.
+We all know that this is one of the few places humans don’t travel by.”

 Icefang sighed.
-He admired the young growlithe’s courage, but he knew there was very little chance that she would discover Articuno.
-"We cannot rely on mere guesses and ideas for something this important, Snowcrystal.
+He admired the young growlithe’s courage, but he knew there was very little chance that she would discover Articuno’s whereabouts.
+“We cannot rely on mere guesses and ideas for something this important, Snowcrystal.
 Finding Articuno would be a near impossible feat.”

-After Icefang finished his small speech, the growlithe slowly left the cavern in stunned silence, the thought of loosing their home devastating.
+After Icefang finished his small speech, the growlithe slowly left the cavern in stunned silence; the thought of losing their home was devastating.
 However, a few of them looked hopeful, giving Snowcrystal encouraging glances as they passed through the narrow tunnel.

 At last, only she and Icefang remained.
 The larger growlithe walked over to her, looking at her with a serious expression.
 “I hope you understand just what you’re getting into if you choose to undertake this mission.”

 Snowcrystal gave him a small smile.
-“I don’t know what I’m getting into,” she told him, “but whatever happens, I’ll do whatever I can to find Articuno.”
+“I don’t know what I’m getting into,” she told him, “but whatever happens, I’ll do my best to find Articuno.”